 AVIC Leadair AG300

 The Leadair AG300 is a Chinese spring off of the Epic LT.
 Naturally, both are very similar.
 Luckily the AG300 has only three cabin windows while the Epic has four.
-So after all there is one obvious difference. (photo Xu Zheng/WikiMedia)
+The cabin door consists of two parts and has the third cabin window in the upper part. (photo: Xu Zheng/WikiMedia)

 Avro 652 Anson